skmishraRoot/Network_Security/Snortsetup.md

 While installing snort it will ask for your ip range.
 You can check your ip using `ip a` you can find your IP range in the result and you need to put that range like ` xx.xx.xx.0/24` first three position of the IP and in the end you need add your cider notation.

-Now we have snort installed on our system.
+We have snort installed on our system you can check at `/etc/` directory to verify or `snort --verion`.
 Snort comes with many predefined rules by community which is good to go for beginners.
 Let's run our snort now.

+#### Tweaking configuration files
+Now open snort.conf file.
+Scroll and change `HOME NET  any` to `HOME NET your-ip-range` and save now our snort is ready to run with predefined rules.

 #### Starting Snort
 First let's check snort manual to learn more about its options and other interseting arguments.

 	man snort
 type this command and checkout the results for interesting arguments.

-For this documentation we are focusing on setting up snort as IDS.
+We have some important argument to run snort for now and about other arguments you can explore them by own its great to do.

+`-A` output mode of our snort

+`-q` for quite mode

+`-i` to define network interface

+`-c` to define configuration file

+`-l` to log directory

+Let run our snort now.

+	sudo snort -A full -l /var/log/snort -i {your network interface name} -q -c /etc/snort/snort.conf If this command run without any error then you have your snort working as an IDS on the specific network range.